The best iPad for students

 A laptop has tended to be the tool of choice for students, but, as tablets become more powerful, they are becoming increasingly popular due to their light weight and portability.
 Tablets are more convenient to carry to class, and iPads are among the most popular because of the practical user experience of iPad OS on a touchscreen device.

 The addition of a stylus can make an iPad a great device for sketching and note-taking by hand, and you can also add a keyboard to use an iPad like a laptop for writing essays, for example.
-The higher end iPads are also perfectly capable of running demanding creative software.
+The higher-end iPads are also perfectly capable of running demanding creative software.

 iPad is compatible with many leading apps and software that you may need to use at school, college or university, including Microsoft 365, several Adobe Creative Cloud apps, Canvas LMS, Notability, MATLAB, Google Workspace and more.
-Just bear in mind that unlike Microsoft Surface tablets, iPads cannot run full desktop software.
+Just bear in mind that, unlike Microsoft Surface tablets, iPads cannot run full desktop software.
 For more options, see our picks of the best student laptops and the best tablets for students.

 Does Apple offer student discounts on iPads?

 Apple does offer a discount for students in full-time education at qualifying institutions.
 A typical discount could be around $100 of an iPad Pro with a limited period of Apple TV+ or another service.
-However, it's always worth checking how Apple's own price with the student discount compares to sale prices at third-party retailers, which may actually be cheaper.
+However, it's always worth checking how Apple's price with the student discount compares to sale prices at third-party retailers, which may be cheaper.
 You can learn about how to apply and how much you could save in our full guide to Apple student discount.

 Which iPad is best for students of drawing?